 “People get really upset about phthalates in plastics, but they don’t think about what’s in the cosmetics they’re applying directly to their skin,” study co-author Kate Hoffman, a researcher at Duke University, told Yahoo News .
 “The skin is an organ that takes it all in.”

-The thing is, these substances sometimes not written on the label at all, or even if they are written, their effects are often not mentioned.
+The thing is, these substances are sometimes not written on the label at all, or even if they are written, their effects are often not mentioned.
 They’re surrounded by numerous other benign chemicals and more often than not, the user is completely unaware of the potential toxicity carried by cosmetics.

 Another report from California’s Department of Toxic Substances Control found that nearly all nail polishes in the state that claimed to be free of the “toxic trio” of chemicals mentioned above still contained them — and sometimes at higher levels than nail polishes that made no such claims.